What To Expect From Our Online Seminars

 Seminars are open to any educator who is looking to use or integrate a Facing History unit in their curriculum, and will be particularly relevant to 6th–12th grade US history, humanities, and English language arts teachers and curriculum specialists.
 Each summer seminar will take place between Monday and Thursday over one calendar week.

 We estimate a time commitment of up to four hours a day for synchronous and asynchronous sessions, with live sessions taking place between 11:30 AM - 4:30 PM EST, but timing of each live session is subject to vary across offerings.
-A detailed schedule will be provided three weeks before the seminar start date.
+A detailed schedule will be provided one week before the seminar start date.

 To successfully create a purposeful learning opportunity, we''ll ask for your participation in all seminar activities.
 At the same time, we understand that life is challenging right now, and all of us are juggling work and home commitments.
 We look forward to being in community together, and know that the more often we gather, the richer the experience will be.